IMdAslaM/Mohamed-Aslam-Portfolio/README.md

 # AI Engineer

 ## Professional Summary
 AI Engineer with strong experience in building enterprise GenAI applications, LLM fine-tuning, agentic automation solutions, and secure NLP systems.
 Skilled in Python, FastAPI, Docker, CrewAI, Mistral, Nemo-Guardrails, and cloud technologies.
 Delivered AI solutions for banking, insurance, retail, and manufacturing domains with measurable impact on automation, compliance, and operational efficiency.
-Actively seeking AI/ML roles in the UAE with readiness for immediate relocation.
+Actively seeking AI/ML roles in the UAE with readiness for immediate relocation.<br><br>